 This sour cream enhanced chocolate quick bread was inspired by a little sandwich store near my house that always has about half a dozen quick breads on display.
 Some of the loaves have flat tops and others are nicely rounded.
-They always look so perfect, and every time I see them I get the urge to go home and bake something in a loaf pan.
+They always look so perfect, and when I see them I get the urge to go home and bake something in a loaf pan.
 This chocolate bread, which has a nice shape to it, was the latest treat.

 I found the original recipe while perusing the Martha White collection.
 They make theirs in a 9x5 inch loaf pan and use double the amount of ingredients.
 They call it a pound cake, but it seems lighter than pound cake.
 Also, it's a little less sweet, so I'm going to call it a quick bread.

 The recipe calls for a mixture of melted unsweetened chocolate and sour cream which gives it a velvety texture.
 I've made it with Baker's brand unsweetened chocolate, Ghirardelli 100% and plan on making it again with Lindt 90% just for kicks to see if the brand of unsweetened chocolate changes the texture.
 So far, all versions have been good.
 In addition to the melted unsweetened chocolate, it has chopped chocolate or mini chocolate chips for extra moisture and flavor.

 The recipe is a blank slate and open to so many variations, but the flavor and texture is so balanced that I don't want to mess with it too much.
 Then again, some well-drained cherries surely couldn't hurt.